Differences between German and British Work Culture

 Lots of references to this balance can be found in German vernacular.
 ‘Brückentage’, or ‘bridge days’, is a common German adage which means to take time off around bank holidays, where most workers will take an extra day or two off work in order to refuel, preparing themselves mentally for the work ahead.
 Another common German expression is ‘Erst die Arbeit, dann das Vergnügen!’, meaning ‘first work, then pleasure’.
 While there are similar phrases within English, they are not often heard, and even more uncommonly stuck to.
 As such, there seems to be an ingrained culture within Germany of working first and then focusing on relaxing, all while understanding that taking time to recharge will help you be more productive in the future.

-There is a trend within British office works to come to work, even when they are ill, and to downplay any sickness in front of management.
+There is a trend (or there used to be) within British office workers to come to work, even when they are ill, and to downplay any sickness in front of management.
 While this does lead to more time in the office, it has serious negative effects on productivity and creates the risk of illnesses passing between colleagues.
 However, in Germany, there is a strong feeling that if you are sick you should stay at home – ‘Wenn man krank ist ist man krank’, translating as ‘when you are sick, you are sick’.

 Not only does this mentality protect other office works, but it also allows the individual to rest and recover properly, meaning they are fit for work and more productive in a shorter space of time.

 Understanding the differences between office and business cultures is crucial in whether an international expansion is successful or not.
-At Goodwille, we pride ourselves on helping new companies establish themselves in the UK market, offering advice and services to ensure that your business flourishes in the United Kingdom.
+At Goodwille, we pride ourselves on helping new companies establish themselves in the UK market, set up a subsidiary or register a branch, and offering advice and services to ensure that your business flourishes in the United Kingdom.
 For more information about how we can help you, get in touch with us today.